Linux, AMD Ryzen 3900X, X570, NVIDIA GTX 1060, AMD 5700XT, Looking Glass, PCI Passthrough and Windows 10

 OpenSSH server and you want to configure it as described above in the link the documentation stats that you should open

-PowerShell as adminstrator.
+PowerShell as administrator.
 If you do this in your Looking Glass window (search for

 powershell in the Windows search bar, right click on